Author Guidelines

 • Have you treated the previous literature fairly?

-• Is it there any critical infringement of the APA 7th ed. style?
+• Is it there any critical infringement of the APA 6th ed. style?

-Ideally, your review essay will address all these ideas, but it is not necessary to do so to write a good paper.
+Ideally, your review paper will address all these ideas, but it is not necessary to do so to write a good paper.
 Often, it depends upon the focus on the issue you have chosen.

 Manuscript Revision